 How has the quarantine changed our Tech Community?

-Interestingly, in January/February 2020 we focused exclusively on live meetings, whereas in March, due to the quarantine restrictions, we had to switch to an online format.
+Interestingly, in January/February 2020, we focused exclusively on live meetings, whereas in March, we had to switch to an online format due to the quarantine restrictions.

-We were nervous at first, whether the attendance would be high and the participants would be actively involved.
+We were nervous at first whether the attendance would be high and whether the participants would be actively involved.
 Eventually, these meetups during the crises were a powerful integrative tool.
 Engineers had a chance, though online, to meet their colleagues from other projects.

 Since 2020, we have arranged around 30 meetings.